 Social Value

-Today I have spoken a lot about our climate change position, however it represents only one aspect of our priority to create social value for our stakeholders.
+Today I have spoken about our climate change position, however it represents only one aspect of our social value agenda.

-Social value focuses on our commitment to make a positive contribution to society - to our people, partners, economy, environment and local communities.
-Its principles are embedded in both our business planning and our decision-making.
+We are committed to making a positive contribution to society - to our people, partners, economy, environment and local communities.